 The term of the Plan

-This aspect is entirely decided by the Insurance provider with regard to their endowment policies, considering how the investments have performed.
+This aspect is entirely decided by the Insurance provider about their endowment policies, considering how the investments have been performed.
 A company making profits from the investments it has made, shares such profit with its policyholders at the end of each financial year.
 Bonuses tend to include:

 Simple Reversionary Bonus